mel-project/docs.melproject.org/developer-guides/using-wallets/covenant-interaction.md

 ## Creating a covenant

-Though Themelio covenants are written in MelVM, [Melodeon](https://melodeonlang.org) is a high-level language created specifically to facilitate Themelio covenant creation.
+Though Mel covenants are written in MelVM, [Melodeon](https://melodeonlang.org) is a high-level language created specifically to facilitate Mel covenant creation.
 It compiles to MelVM but is much easier to work with.

 To get started we are going to write a very simple "password" covenant which will allow use to lock up coins on the testnet with a precomputed Blake3 hash of our password.